daryllxd/lifelong-learning/self-improvement/reddit.md

 In a lot of ways, love makes it all harder and more complicated.
 I've wanted to unlove someone before, because it would make the right decision easier.
 I've always felt that relationships are a choice, but love generally isn't.
 And that's a bitch.

 Adding to your list of things that no amount of love can do:

 Pay the bills.

-Make a person love themself.
+Make a person love themselves.

 You HAVE to love your partner.
 That's totally given.
 But if you ONLY love them you're missing 90% of the equation.
 I love my husband.
 A shit ton.
 But more importantly I respect, admire, empathize, like, sympathize, agree with, and understand him.

 Adding to this: you can't change people.
 You can be with someone for years, and you can love them, and it can be a bad relationship which isn't worth being in.
 This seems like a stupid concept, but it's true - you can love the wrong person, and your love of them can blind you to how wrong they are for you.
 Eventually, you'll get used to not being loved the way you want and need, and you'll begin to settle for the good times, and count on those.

 I loved a guy in an opposites attract sort of way.
 But eventually, what I first saw as "constructive criticism" became judgement.
-Judgement became snider and crueler, until it was eventually almost apathetic.
-Don't love someone you don't feel you can rely on.
+Judgement became snider and crueler, until it was eventually almost apathetic. *Don't love someone you don't feel you can rely on.
 Don't love someone who'll turn their phone off on you when you're upset, because they'll "deal with it later when it's more convenient."
 Don't love someone who sits and stares at you when you cry, and the next words out of their mouth aren't kind, but more of that judgement you've come to expect.
-Don't love someone you fear.
+Don't love someone you fear.*

 To clarify I dislike the coldness, not the people, I refuse to be a sink on someone rather than a source of happiness to them.
 By being like this will I change anything?
 I can only hope so for at least a few people, probability dictates otherwise but I've never cared much for numbers anyways.
 I've learned in my short time on this earth that the nice guy always gets stepped on, it is for this reason that I choose to be just that as I would rather be stepped on than do so to an innocent stranger.
 In short, I refuse to be a certain way just because it is useful in society.
 I think there's value in loving people, even those who will tread on you and even if you can't make a person love themselves you can help them rebuild their life and give them an opportunity to try.